 The Stalactite Cave Temple of Goa Gong

-Goa Gong temple is of the many historical sights and landmarks in Bali.
+Goa Gong temple is of the many historical sights and landmarks in Easy Java.
 The 256 deep cave is famous among tourists for its pools, which purportedly have magical healing powers.

-The temple’s most interesting part is its stalactites and stalagmites that creates a sound similar to a gong when hit.
+The temple’s most interesting part is its stalactites and stalagmites that create a sound similar to a gong when being hit.

 How to get there: It is roughly 37 km west of the downtown Pacitan and reaching the place is quite easy.
 The road good from Yogyakarta, it is somewhat narrow in the village but still very driver friendly.
 Bus, bike, car anything can take you here.

 Best time to visit: Weekdays, at weekends this place is full of people.

 Goa Gajah (Elephant Cave)